2023 MRI Machine

-Average cost ranges for MRI machines in 2023.
-The cost of delivery, installation, and first-year service coverage is included in the recommended price range for different types of MRI machines.
+Average cost ranges for MRI machines in 2024.
+The recommended price ranges include cost of U.S. delivery, installation, and first-year service.

 $225K-$300K